 The court determined that the actions were so pervasive as to constitute systemic violations and thus justify the class action findings.
 According to the court, this – together with the manager’s annual bonus compensation program – “impeded the ability of employees, across the board, to take scheduled, promised, paid rest breaks.”

-For more information, or if you have any wage and hour questions, please contact the experienced Atlanta wage and hour attorneys at Buckley Beal LLP for an immediate consultation.
+For more information, or if you have any wage and hour questions, please contact the experienced Atlanta employment law attorneys at Buckley Beal LLP for an immediate case evaluation.